 - Be aware that the National Park is also home to farm animals, especially sheep.
 Farmers are entitled to shoot any dog that worries their stock.

 - Be aware that other people may not love your dog, and may even be scared of it.
-Please put your dog on a lead around other visitors.

 - Please carry poo bags and use them.
 Dog poo is not pleasant for other visitors and may be harmful, especially to young children.
 Dog poo, if left, introduces nutrients in wild habitats and may adversely affect the ecology.
 Please always pick up after your dog.